 In southern Africa, political decision-makers have shown that they value the socio-economic benefits of mining more than the protection of biodiversity.
 Environmental assessments focus both on the financial and social benefits and on the environmental risks of potential projects (2).
 However, providing information on both benefits and risks allows political decision-makers to legitimize biodiversity loss as an acceptable trade-off (10, 11) and use the studies’ conclusions to justify proceeding with mining projects instead of rejecting them (10).

 Mining projects are antithetical to protected areas.
 Mineral extraction causes irreversible environmental impacts, including biodiversity loss, habitat fragmentation, and pollution (3).
-Moreover, rehabilitation efforts in mining shows weakness in understanding key ecosystem processes, resilience, and threats to ecosystem persistence (12).
+Moreover, rehabilitation efforts in mining have revealed a weak understanding of key ecosystem processes, resilience, and threats to ecosystem persistence (12).

 African countries should reject all mining projects within protected area boundaries rather than conduct environmental assessments to evaluate them.
 CBD members should amend Article 14 to clarify that environmental assessments should take place only for proposed activities with objectives that are compatible with protected area goals, such as low-density eco-tourism, conservation and rehabilitation efforts, research, and routine park management.
 Limiting the types of activities that are eligible for environmental assessment would prevent governments from using the process as a tool to legitimize profitable but unsustainable activities.